speckledlemon/tph-spotlights/emacs.markdown

 **Delete a file**: In normal mode `!rm <file.txt>` (rm is for REMOVE)

-**Some evil mode notes**
+**Some Evil mode notes**
-It's possible to ignore the file operations from evil mode and just use it for text navigation and manipulation.
+As an example of Emacs' flexibility, it's possible to ignore the file operations from Evil mode and just use it for text navigation and manipulation.
 Alternatives are Swiper, most commonly bound to bound to `C-s`, and Helm to find files.
 Counsel is a popular alternative to Helm.
 That's the beauty of it, you can mix and match whatever makes more sense to you.

 **Other General Points**